YalcinkayaE/axoden-client/BETA_USER_GUIDE.md

 ## 🎉 Beta Benefits

 As a beta user, you get:
-- **Early Access**: First to use AxoDen's revolutionary methodology system
+- **Early Access**: First to use AxoDen's intelligent approach system
 - **Direct Influence**: Your feedback shapes the product
 - **Extended Trial**: 6 months free access post-launch
 - **Beta Badge**: Recognition in the AxoDen community